lfaino/LoReAn/README.md

-# LoReAn (Long-Read Annotation) for automated eukaryotic genome annotation incorporating long-reads
+# LoReAn (Long Read Annotation) for automated eukaryotic genome annotation incorporating long-reads

 The LoReAn software is an automated annotation pipeline designed for eukaryotic genome annotation.
 It is built using previously defined annotation rationale and programs, but the key improvement is the incorporation of single-molecule cDNA sequencing data, such as that produced from [Oxford Nanopore](https://nanoporetech.com/) and from [PacBio](http://www.pacb.com/applications/rna-sequencing/).
 We find this significantly improves automated annotations and reduces the requirments for time-consuming manual annotation.

-We are working to improve LoReAn documentation and getting a paper into bioRxiv.
+We are working to improve LoReAn documentation.
+Meanwhile, some more LoReAn information can be found at [bioRxiv](https://www.biorxiv.org/content/early/2017/12/08/230359).
 For those familar with the annotation process and with docker, there should be enough infomation to run the program.
-Otherwise, check back soon ...
+Otherwise, contact [Luigi Faino](luigi.faino@gmail.com) or open an issue.

 This is how LoReAn works: [LoReAn schematic view](https://github.com/lfaino/LoReAn/wiki)